The nature and impact of domestic abuse

 - Black and Minority Ethnic women:

-A survey of women using specialist BMER (Black, Minority Ethnic and Refugee) domestic abuse services found that 96% reported experiencing psychological, emotional and verbal abuse, 72% had experienced physical violence and 30% had experienced attempted and/or threats of murder from the perpetrator(s).
-(Thiara & Roy, 2012)
+A survey of women using specialist BMER (Black, Minority Ethnic and Refugee) domestic abuse services found that 96% reported experiencing psychological, emotional and verbal abuse, 72% had experienced physical violence and 30% had experienced attempted and/or threats of murder from the perpetrator(s) (Thiara & Roy, 2012).
+Some BMER women are at higher than usual risks of repeat victimisation, and face extra barriers to reporting abuse and to seeking help.
+For example, 23% of women supported by the No Woman Turned Away project in 2017-18 had no recourse to public funds (Miles and Smith 2018).

 One study of black and minority ethnic (BME) domestic abuse service users found that a large number of survivors from a BME background were trapped in relationships by violent perpetrators for a long time; 26% (n=48) had been in a violent relationship for 20 years or more; 18% (n=33) for five years or more (Thiara & Roy, 2012).